PTPells/ptpedia/Quotes.md

 *In no particular order...*

+#### Donald Judd
+>- Space is made by the artist or architect; it is not found or packaged.
+It is made by thought.

 #### Olga Tokarczuk [Drive Your Plow Over the Bones of the Dead](https://en.wikipedia.org/wiki/Drive_Your_Plow_Over_the_Bones_of_the_Dead)
 >- Anger makes the mind clear and incisive. able to see more.
 It sweeps up the other emotions and takes control of the body.
 Without a doubt Anger is the source of all wisdom, for Anger has the power to exceed any limits.

+#### Abby Smith Rumsey
+>- We use technology to accumulate facts about the natural and social worlds.
+But facts are only incidental to memory.
+They sometimes even get in the way of thoughtful concentration and problem solving.
+It is the ability for information to be useful both now and in the future that counts.
+And it is our emotions that tell what is valuable for our survival and well-being.

 #### David Bohm [Thought As A System](https://www.worldcat.org/title/thought-as-a-system-this-is-a-transcription-of-a-seminar-held-in-ojai-california-from-31-november-to-2-december-1990/oclc/255341896)